mattcurf/ollama-on-intel-instructions/README.md

 # Installation of Ollama natively in Ubuntu 24.04 without docker

 The following instructions show how to install Ollama accelerated for Intel GPU on Ubuntu 24.04, without using docker.
-It will walk through the steps installing the GPU drivers, oneAPI runtime library, and apex-llm accelerated Ollama library.
+It will walk through the steps installing the GPU drivers, oneAPI runtime library, and ipex-llm accelerated Ollama library.
 It then shows use of Ollama directly on the command line, and via a simple Python script.

 References: